HOW COVID-19 MAY IMPACT YOUR CASLPO MENTORSHIP

 - Submit mentorship reports to the College

 The College understands that there are some circumstances where it is difficult for one mentor to provide all 48 hours of mentored guidance.
+This may occur if your mentor has time constraints or if you are working in another clinical practice area that your mentor is less familiar with.
 Other SLPs or audiologists may provide a portion of the 48 hours as “collaborators” if the following conditions are met:

 - The collaborator must be a General member of the College who meets the criteria for mentors

 - The Mentorship Collaborator Form must be submitted to the College as part of your Mentorship Contract

 - Your designated mentor must coordinate the guidance hours you will receive from a collaborator, whether these hours will be at your primary or at a secondary employment setting

 - Your mentor must contribute guidance hours.
 All the hours cannot be delegated.